 The powerline alignment is not known and the visual limit for the higher sections of the substation will be within the other limits.
 It is therefore not critical at this stage in the definition of the study area.

-With the exception of the taller, relatively transparent infrastructure associated with the bus bars, these limits have been calculated using a recognised mathematical formula (Appendix III).
+These limits have been calculated using a recognised mathematical formula (Appendix III).